Shazamed/ctf-writeups/greyctf-2022/misc/Logical-Computers.md

 So, layer1 has a size of [1280, 160] and layer2 has a size of [1, 1280].
 You can verify this by running ```print(model.layer1.weight.data.size())```

-Knowing this, we simply just obtained the weights from each layer in the trained model and matrix multiplied them together to get a matrix of size 160 which may give an indication of the overall weights of each bit.
+Knowing this, we can just obtain the weights from each layer in the trained model and matrix multiply them together to get a matrix of size 160.
+The resultant matrix which may give an indication of the overall weights of each bit.

 ```python
 weights1 = model.layer1.weight.data